BYG109 Geographic Information Systems Analysis

 This course focuses on general GIS techniques with a special attention on planning and environmental issues.
 Students will learn to recognize when GIS should be applied to solve a particular problem.

-Data capture and data availability, modelling, standards, use of SOSI data, data quality, suitability analysis, use of reference systems, handling of data errors, cartography, terrain modelling, use of laser data, use of cadastre data, analysis related to planning.
+Content: Data capture and data availability, modelling, standards, use of SOSI data, data quality, suitability analysis, use of reference systems, handling of data errors, cartography, terrain modelling, use of laser data, use of cadastre data, analysis related to planning.

 After completing this course, the student should be able to: